 Is the Razer Hammerhead Duo good for phone calls?

 The Hammerhead Duo is fine for phone calls so long as the microphone doesn’t brush against any clothes.
 This happens intermittently due to its low placement.
 What’s more, it doesn’t effectively cancel wind noise.
 If you happen to take calls while sedentary, though, voice transmission is clear with minimal echo.

 Razer Hammerhead Duo microphone demo (Non-standardized):

 Should you buy the Razer Hammerhead Duo?

 I wish there was some way to cinch the left and right cables together and that a carrying case was provided.
 Those are small features to forfeit for the sound quality afforded by these, though.
 Currently, only the Nintendo Switch edition of the Hammerhead Duo is well stocked.
-If you want a pair of earbuds with greater clarity and a stronger bass response, get the Massdrop x MEE Audio Pinnacle PX.
+If you want a pair of earbuds with greater clarity and stronger bass response, get the Massdrop x MEE Audio Pinnacle PX.